 Deadline for Need-Based Aid Applications

-For international students, the deadline to apply for need-based financial aid is January 3, 2013.
-Please contact your admissions officer if you have difficulty retrieving financial aid documents by the deadline.
+For international students, the deadline to apply for need-based financial aid is February 1, 2021.
+Please contact your admissions counselor if you have difficulty retrieving financial aid documents by the deadline.

 Merit-Based Aid for International Students